Skip to main content

 Client-created certificates are allowed under certain circumstances.
 These certificates must contain specific information to be considered valid.
 They must contain state Tax ID numbers, the name of the seller and customer, the type of exemption, and a valid signature and date from the customer.
 Certificates generally need to be renewed every two to three years, though some have no expiration date and others renew annually as is the case with Florida.

-Managing Exemption Certificates
+Managing Sales Tax Exemption Certificates

 Exemption Certificate Management can be difficult for many companies.
 Your company needs to keep comprehensive digital files containing your customer-provided exemption certificates.
 Sellers need to keep track of and validate the information in these certificates to process their own sales tax returns properly.